vperpl/sex-ploits/README.md

 **Cross Gifting** - You can gift to anyone in any server as long as it is a [Riot server] ex.
 NA can gift to EUNE player without 24h delay as long as he has correct amount of RP<br>
 **Bots** - You can set those 5 difficulties: Null (spawn standing afk) Intro (moves after 15 mins) Easy / medium / DOOM<br>
 **Any skin in custom** - You can use ANY SKIN ex.
 King Rammus which was avaiable only for BETA TESTERS of LEAGUE (AVAIABLE ONLY FOR CHAMPIONS THAT ARE SELECTABLE AS BOTS)<br>
-**Editing your stats & ranked stats** - Visualy client only, other players see it, changes nothing, but you can troll saying you are Riot Mirage.<br>
 **See enemies in ARAM** - Lets you see enemy team champions in champ select <br>
 **Role protection** - You get protection from getting auto filled so you can play ur role 100% of the time.<br>
 **Surrender Exploit** - You start a surrender vote for your team, but you win the game if all 5 players vote yes (forces enemy nexus to explode) [DJ SONA / Spirit guard udyr / Yone only]<br>